 We strive for open communication on the way we operate and manage environmental and social issues.
 We externally report on these issues as well as the progress of our commitments and targets on an annual basis.

-Teknos wants to contribute its part in supporting our communities to get through these unprecedented times, from assisting the local government in transporting medical supplies to donations to help families, children, and people in need.
+Teknos wants to contribute its part in supporting the local community to get through these unprecedented times, from assisting the local government in transporting medical supplies to Christmas donations to help families, children, and people in need.

 Teknos is shaping a sustainable future by contributing to the making of a fully bio-based and recyclable bottle.
 Teknos will develop the barrier for the paper bottle.